Minimum Continuing Legal Education (MCLE)

 - Legal Ethics: 4 hours (required)

-- Recognition and Elimination of Bias in the Legal Profession and Society: 1 hour (required)
+- Recognition and Elimination of Bias in the Legal Profession and Society: 2 hours (required).
+Of the two hours, at least one hour must focus on implicit bias and the promotion of bias reducing strategies.

-Visit the State Bar of California’s Requirements for credit details, exemptions and modified requirements.
+Visit the State Bar of California’s Requirements page for credit details, exemptions and modified requirements.